 With a little help you can do your own flexible duct installation.
 The typical rate for an hvac dealer to do the work would be about $50/hour.
 By providing the labor, you can save around $1000 on the typical duct system.
-You can save even more by purchasing the materials yourself.

 **NOTE** Only you can assess your ability to perform this task.
 This is a guide and cannot provide all of the details for every situation.

 You will need some basic tools to perform the job but they are not very expensive.

 We will look at installing an extended plenum system in an attic.
 After you understand the process, the methods can be used for other applications.

 The flexible duct installation process begins with a load calculation.
 This is a computerized process of determining the heat gain/loss for each room in the home.
 This information is then used to design a properly balanced duct system.
 The result is a duct layout plan which shows the size and location of the air ducts and registers in the home.

 You can begin the installation by cutting the holes in the ceiling for the registers.
 (We recommend using MV4 registers.
 They are a plastic register with built in collar.)
 They come with a template that is traced onto the ceiling.
 Then the drywall is cut out.
 The registers should be centered in the rafter space and kept approximately two feet from the wall.

 For the most common type of system, there is a common return grille that is usually installed in the ceiling of a central hallway in the home.
 This is called a return air filter grille because it also houses the air filter for the system.
 This is recommended to avoid going into the attic to replace the filter.
 Locate the register between the rafters in the hall and cut the drywall out for the proper size filter grille.
 Then, 2x4 blocks should be nailed between the rafters to make a box and a piece of plywood can be nailed over the top to fully enclose it.
 Wood is recommended to avoid condensation.